Writer, Journalist, Educator

 “[Anderson] profiles residents of Lewiston, Maine, in this detailed, sensitive portrait of the city’s revitalization.
 [Home Now] expertly captures the multilayered dynamics between Lewiston natives and African immigrants….
 The result is a vivid and finely tuned portrait of immigration in America.”

 Cynthia (CB) Anderson is a writer, journalist and educator.
-Her book Home Now: How 6,000 Refugees Transformed an American Town was a "Briefly Noted" selection in The New Yorker and received honorable mention in the 2020 New York Book Festival.
-Her collection River Talk was a Kirkus Reviews’ Best Books of 2014 and received the 2014 New England Book Festival award for Short Stories.
+Her book Home Now: How 6,000 Refugees Transformed an American Town was a 2019 LitHub Fall Preview Pick and a "Briefly Noted" New Yorker selection.
+Her fiction collection River Talk was a Kirkus Reviews’ Best Books of 2014.
+A story cycle Blue Lion Days received the 2023 Jeanne Leiby Memorial Chapbook Award and will be published in April 2024.

-Anderson's fiction has appeared or is forthcoming in The Iowa Review, Narrative Magazine, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
-Prizes include the 2022 Winning Writers Tom Howard Prize for Fiction, the New Millennium Award, and the Crazyhorse Fiction Prize.
+Anderson's fiction has appeared in The Iowa Review, Narrative Magazine, North American Review, Pleiades, Indiana Review, The Masters Review and elsewhere.
+Prizes include the 2022 Winning Writers Tom Howard Prize for Fiction, the Crazyhorse Fiction Prize, and 2nd place in the Zoetrope: All-Story Fiction Contest.

 She holds a B.A. in mathematics from Cornell University and an M.S. in journalism from Boston University.
 Features and op-eds have appeared in Boston Magazine, CNN, The Christian Science Monitor, HuffPost, The Miami Herald, Forbes, Fourth Genre and others.
-Essays have twice been shortlisted in Best American Essays.
+Her work has twice been shortlisted in Best American Essays.

 "Man and Sky in Daytime" Pangyrus